Application to have your book listed with us

 4. You can sell cheaper than on the big distributor sites.

-5. If you run out of stock, you can buy your own books through the distributor.
+5. If you run out of books, you can restock through the distributor or printer.

 1. You have to arrange your own printing, but this is straightforward and we will guide you.